Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 When grades and test scores reflect educationally unproductive collisions I call that fauxcheivement, or fake achievement.

-In this case you need to know that the State of Massachusetts compels children in the first through sixth grades to attend 180 days of school each year.
+In this case you need to know that the State of Massachusetts, USA, compels children in the first through sixth grades to attend 180 days of school each year.

 Let’s estimate that they will receive about an hour a day of math for those six years, which means that those State public schools expect to take somewhere near a thousand hours to deliver that math curriculum.